What You Need to Know About Cold Sores Vs. Canker Sores (Mouth Ulcers)

 Natural Remedies for Mouth Ulcers

-10 Ways to to Treat Cold Sores and Mouth Ulcers
+10 Ways to Remedy Cold Sores and Mouth Ulcers

-1) Avoid spicy food - this can irritate the sensitive membranes in the mouth and can inflammation
+1) Avoid spicy food - this can irritate the sensitive membranes in the mouth and cause inflammation

 2) Honey - nature's antiseptic.
-This is a very safe and quick way to clear up cold sores.
+Honey is a safe and quick way to clear up cold sores.
 Brush a bit of honey on the cold sore several times during the day.
-It stops the virus in in tracks and soothes pain.
-Honey is also a very effective treatment for mouth ulcers.
+It stops the virus in its tracks and soothes the pain.
+Honey is also an effective treatment for mouth ulcers.

 3) Chamomile mouth wash - make your own special mouth wash using chamomile tea.
 Strong chamomile tea will last at least two days unless you store it in the sunshine.
 Rinse your mouth with cold chamomile tea several times a day.
 The active ingredient in chamomile is bisabolol which helps to heal and has antimicrobial properties.
-Chamomile is also strongly anti-inflammatory.
+It is worth adding Chamomile is anti-inflammatory.

-4) Rest - cold sores can make you feel very tired and it is important to rest.
-The Herpes virus responds very well to rest.
+4) Rest - cold sores can make you feel tired and it is important to rest.
+The Herpes virus infection responds well to rest.

 5) Boost your immune system - one of the best herbal remedies for a stronger immune system is Echinacea.
-Purchase a good tincture, drink the terms or by a herbal supplement.
-Echinacea is a very precious herb and should not be used all the time as it can become ineffective.
+Purchase a good tincture, drink the tea or invest in a herbal supplement.
+Echinacea is a precious herb and should not be used all the time as it can become ineffective.

 6) St Johns Wort - If you have very painful mouth ulcers or cold sores consider investing in St Johns Wort.
-It is a good pain killer and anti viral treatment.
-It can be purchased as tincture or as a tea.
+It is a good pain killer and natural antiviral treatment.
+It can be purchased as a tincture or as a tea.
 It is available as a herbal supplement however this is not as good as the tea or tinctures when it comes to problems in the mouth.
 Use a rinse or the tincture can be applied directly to the problem area.

-7) Lemon balm - lemon balm is also a very effective herb.
+7) Lemon balm - lemon balm is also an effective herb when it comes to the treatment of mouth ulcers and cold sores.
 It is easy to use, and if you buy it fresh it is better.
-Simply more hot water on the lemon balm and allow to cool.
+It is easy to make your own remedy.
+Simply pour hot water on the lemon balm and allow to cool.

 9) Salt is also a natural disinfectant and can be used as a mouth wash.

-10) Liquorice tinctures - there are finally some great tinctures based on liquorice on the market.
+10) Licorice tinctures - there are finally some great tinctures based on licorice on the market.
 Apply the tincture directly to the cold sore or mouth ulcer.
-Do it several times per day and you may even want to put a few drops in a glass of water which you can sip through out the day.
+Do it several times per day and you may even want to put a few drops in a glass of water which you can sip throughout the day.

 If your cold sore or mouth ulcer persists it is important to see a doctor or a dentist.
-St Johns Worth should be used with caution if receiving treatment with anti depressants or taking sleeping tablets.
+St Johns Wort should be used with caution if receiving treatment with antidepressants, or taking sleeping tablets.